College of Law > Academics > Experiential Learning > Legal Writing > Specialized Coursework

 computer-assisted legal research techniques.

-are notified of their acceptance into the special LARC sections after
+will be notified of their LARC assignments after

 receiving their letters of admission to the College of Law.